The boat with three rudders

 The system worked well enough for these experiments, but suffered considerable ‘stiction’, and like all such systems felt very vague as far as bracing was concerned.
 The bar had to be ‘pumped’ to make steering movements, and response was therefore slow.

-The boat used for these experiments was the original 1985 Voyager prototype, a boat which has been used for a number of other experiments (and has more recently been used to develop new sail rigs): having an old boat lying around can be useful at times.
+The boat used for these experiments was the original 1985 Voyager prototype, a boat which has been used for a number of other experiments (and was later used to develop new sail rigs): having an old boat lying around can be useful at times.
 It has an overall length of 459cm, a beam of 60cm, and is of pronounced Swedish form.
-This boat has a cockpit with bulkheads, including side bulkheads, rather than the integrated cockpit of later examples.
+This boat had a cockpit with bulkheads, including side bulkheads, rather than the integrated cockpit of later examples.

 The V-Trim rudder was installed on the deck, while the existing fin case was removed to fit the new case for the rudder.
 As noted above, the stern area of the hull was cut out and used to make the stern rudder.